chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 ### Align

-The align property specifies the text horizontal position of the label with respect to the selected point.
+The align property specifies the horizontal position of the label with respect to the selected point.
 The possible values are:

-* `center`: the text is centered.
+* `center`: the content is centered.
 It is the default.
-* `left`: the text is left-aligned with respect to the selected point.
+* `left`: the content is left-aligned with respect to the selected point.
-* `right`: the text is right-aligned with respect to the selected point.
+* `right`: the content is right-aligned with respect to the selected point.

 ### Position

-The position property specifies the text vertical position of the label with respect to the selected point.
+The position property specifies the vertical position of the label with respect to the selected point.
 The possible values are:

-* `middle`: the text is centered with respect to the selected point.
+* `middle`: the content is centered with respect to the selected point.
 It is the default.
-* `top`: the text is in the top with respect to the selected point.
+* `top`: the content is in the top with respect to the selected point.
-* `bottom`: the text is in the bottom with respect to the selected point.
+* `bottom`: the content is in the bottom with respect to the selected point.

 #### borderRadius